Uche05/ci-p1-ailib/README.md

 ## Wireframes

-I made use of pen and paper to make the wireframes of my website.
+I made use of pen and paper as well as Google Slides to make the wireframes of my website.

 ### Mobile Wireframes